-Translating and Localizing Life Sciences: Types of Documents and Terminology Used
+Translating and Localizing Life Sciences: Clinical Trials and Industry Documents and Terminology

 ⬫ What do life science companies do?